shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/FLASH/FLASH_WriteProtection/readme.txt

 @par Example Description

-This example describes how to configure and use the FLASH HAL API to enable and disable the write protection of the internal FLASH memory.
+This example describes how to configure and use the FLASH HAL API to enable and disable the write protection of the internal Flash memory.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.